agmlego/ESP-Carillonneur/README.md

 ### Mainboard Detection Signals
 * "Detect" (on the AUS-200, a 10k pulldown): `IO39`
 * "Ref" (on the AUS-200, a 4V reference from resistor divider and IN4148): `IO36`

+## Case

+The case design uses four M2 heat-set inserts ([94459A120](https://www.mcmaster.com/94459A120/)) and four M2 x 5mm button-head screws ([92095A452]https://www.mcmaster.com/92095A452/).
+The existing sliding door needs a 1/4" diameter slot cut in the back wall, 1/2" in from the mating edge.
+This will clear the antenna port.